-I am an academic at James Cook University, Australia.
+I am a Senior Lecturer in Psychology at James Cook University, Townsville, Australia.

-I specialise in teaching research methods, statistics, and Cognitive Psychology.
+I teach research methods, statistics, and Cognitive Psychology.

 I have a BA (Hons) in Psychology, an MSc in Psychological Research Methods, and a PhD in Psychology.